-Research title (updated) - Understanding the adoption and implementation of sectoral approaches to skills development in Chile.
+Research title: Understanding the adoption and implementation of Sector Skills Councils in Chile.

 The aim of my research is to study how skills policies with a sectoral focus have been adopted and implemented in Chile.
 Sectoral skill formation strategies commonly involve fostering shared responsibility for skill formation between relevant actors (the state, educational organisations, employers and individuals).
 Among other aims, these approaches have been implemented in different countries to improve the relevance of vocational education and training programmes with the needs of the industry and the labour market, and to encourage employers to engage in training provision and raising skills levels.
-During the last years, sectoral approaches to skill development have been actively promoted in developing countries by international organisations.
+During the last years, sectoral approaches to skill development, such as the adoption of Sector Skills Councils, have been actively promoted in developing countries by international organisations.
 However, these approaches have received little attention within the academic literature on skills.

 2017-2021 Becas Chile CONICYT Scholarship